Previous events and stories of Novasutras Santa Cruz

 - Start 2020 with Shinrin-Yoku (Forest Immersion)

-- Weekly Gatherings to Meditate for Climate and Habitat begin in March
+- Gatherings to Meditate for Climate and Habitat begin March 2020

 Novasutras Santa Cruz Launch Party a soggy success!